gdmeunier/android-pin-unblocker/readme.md

 # License

-Well I don't care about legalese anyway but let's pick **GNU GPLv3** since my friends at the [Free Software Foundation](https://www.gnu.org/proprietary/proprietary.html) recommend it.
+Well I don't care about legalese anyway but let's pick **GNU GPLv3 (or later version)** since my friends at the [Free Software Foundation](https://www.gnu.org/proprietary/proprietary.html) recommend it.

 **Basic4Android** also allows completely free usage of their IDE for both commercial and non-commercial purposes so it should be OK.